Shohei Ohtani: 2019: Injury-shortened season

-2020
+2020: Continued injury struggles

 The 2020 MLB season did not start until July 24 due to the COVID-19 pandemic.
-On July 24, 2020, Ohtani was the first ever automatic player on second base in an official MLB game at the start of the 10th inning as part of one of the new 2020 MLB season rules in a game against the Oakland Athletics.
+On July 24, Ohtani was the first ever automatic player on second base in an official MLB game at the start of the 10th inning as part of one of the new 2020 MLB season rules in a game against the Oakland Athletics.
 He was thrown out in a rundown.

-On July 26, 2020, Ohtani returned to the mound against the Oakland Athletics, making his first pitching appearance since September 2018.
+On July 26, Ohtani returned to the mound against the Oakland Athletics, making his first pitching appearance since September 2018.
 He allowed five runs and was removed from the mound without recording an out, starting his season with a loss and an infinite ERA.
-After his second start of the season against the Houston Astros, Ohtani began to experience discomfort in his right arm, and it was eventually revealed that he had a flexor strain in his right elbow after undergoing an MRI.
-Angels manager Joe Maddon later stated that Ohtani would not pitch for the rest of the season.
+After his second start he began to experience discomfort in his right arm, and it was eventually revealed that he had a flexor strain in his right elbow after undergoing an MRI.
+He was shut down from pitching for the rest of the season.

 On the offensive side, Ohtani finished the season batting .190/.291/.366 with seven home runs, 24 RBIs, and seven stolen bases in 43 games.
 The culmination of experiencing injuries in his 2019 and 2020 campaigns led to Ohtani describing feeling "frustrated" and "useless".
-He went on to say that while his 2019 had been disappointing, his 2020 had been "more like pathetic", because he could not pitch or hit the way he wanted to.
+He went on to say that while his 2019 had been disappointing, his 2020 had been "more like pathetic" because he could not pitch or hit the way he wanted to.
 Ohtani said, "[Until 2019], I could more or less do the things I wanted to do.
 I'd pretty much never experienced the feeling of wanting to do something but being completely unable to do it."